Plastic materials

 Rigid PVC: used in containers, windows, pipes.

-Flexible PVC: used in cables, toys, footwear, floors, and coatings.
+Flexible PVC: used to make coverings for cables, toys, shoes, floors, etc.

 Polypropylene (PP)